omar-miskeen/DSA210-PROJECT-FOOTBALL-PLAYER-RATINGS-MATCH/README.md

 We will move beyond simple goals and assists (G+A) to utilize *advanced metrics* (like Shot-Creating Actions, Progressive Passes, and Possessions Regained) collected on a per-match basis.

+This project investigates the "Chain of Impact" connecting individual performance to team success for FC Barcelona's core attacking unit: Robert Lewandowski, Lamine Yamal, Raphinha, and Pedri.

 ### Motivation

 As a fan of Barcelona and a fan of their last season's sucesses, I've observed that subjective performance ratings and match narratives often oversimplify player impact.
 The quote "these players had the biggest affects on last season's great performance" highlights the intuition that a few key individuals often drive team results.